basho/basho_docs/source/languages/en/riak/ops/building/installing/smartos.md

 riak ping
 ```

-Pinging Riak will result in a `pong` response if the node is up and reachable, and a `pang` response if the node is up, but has a problem.
-If the node is not up and reachable, a *not responding to pings* error will result instead.
+Pinging Riak will result in a `pong` response if the node is up and reachable.
+If the node is not up and reachable, a `Node <nodename> not responding to pings` error will result instead.

 If all responses indicate that riak is up and running, then you have successfully installed and configured Riak as service on SmartOS.